 You can sort of get a feel from the photos how many people were actually there.
 We had to park offsite and take a bus into the cemetery.

-Such a site to see.
+Such a sight to see.

 I brought some red and white carnations to put on my dad’s grave.
 Nothing to compare to the wreath below, but I’m glad I brought them.